What is autism?

 What causes autism?

 Doctors are not sure what causes autism.
 Some studies suggest that it is genetic (runs in families).
 Certain health problems or things in your child’s environment may play a role.
 Kids who are born to older parents have an increased risk of autism.
-Boys are more likely to be autistic than girls.
-In most cases, the cause of a child’s autism is never known.
+Boys are more likely to have autism than girls.
+In most cases, the cause of a child’s autism is not known.
 As doctors continue to study autism, they may learn more about what causes it.

 Vaccines do not cause autism.
 This includes the measles, mumps, and rubella (MMR) vaccine.
 Vaccines are an important part of your child’s health.
 If you have concerns about the safety of vaccines, talk to your doctor.

 How is autism diagnosed?

 There is no lab test that can detect autism.
 Talk to your doctor if your child does not behave as expected for their age.
-If the doctor suspects autism, they may suggest seeing a child psychiatrist or other specialist.
+If the doctor suspects autism, they may suggest seeing a child psychiatrist or other pediatric specialist.
 A specialist can observe your child to look for signs of autism.

-Some children who have autism also are intellectually disabled.
+Some children who have autism also have an intellectual disability.
 This means that their intellectual abilities function well below average.
-It causes developmental delays.
+It causes developmental delays in reading, writing, and math, for example.
 This can make it hard to diagnose autism.
 Children with autism do not respond to questions the same way other kids do.
 An expert can give your child special tests to learn more about your child’s condition.

 Can autism be prevented or avoided?